fermyon/developer/content/cloud/index.md

 ## Getting support

-If you have any questions (and cannot find answers) on this site, please go to our [Discord server](https://discord.gg/P4Cx7xUbJu) to reach out.
+If you have any questions (and cannot find answers) on this site, please go to our [Discord server](https://discord.gg/P4Cx7xUbJu) for assistance.

-## Open beat
+## Open beta

 The Fermyon Cloud is currently an open beta service.
-This means that Fermyon Technologies do not provide any service-level agreement on the service, including the workloads you choose to deploy.
+This means that Fermyon Technologies does not provide any service-level agreements on the service, including the workloads you choose to deploy.
 We also reserve the right to break compatibility with:

-- the [API](rest-api) that Fermyon Cloud exposes, and
+- the Fermyon Cloud [API](rest-api), and
-- support for previous and current versions of the Spin SDKs.
+- support for previous and current versions of the [Spin SDK](/spin)